GianlucaFabiani/RPNN_for_Stiff_ODEs/README.md

 3) The Robertson index-1 DAEs (Robertson_DAE.m)
 4) A mechanics non autonomous index-1 DAEs model (ex11ode.m) [part of the benchmark problems presented in Shampine (1999), Solving Index-1 DAEs in MATLAB and Simulink]

-The ODEs function handles are defined in their respective <file>.m and their Jacobian in <file>_jac.m To run the examples call <file>_main.m
+The ODEs function handles are defined in their respective "file".m and their Jacobian in "file"_jac.m To run the examples call "file"_main.m

 # Documentation of the Code